ably/ably-js/README.md

 For the version of the library where async methods return promises, use `var Ably = require('ably/promises');` instead.
 For the explicitly-callback-based variant use `require('ably/callbacks')`– see [Async API style](#async-api-style).

+Please note that if you install directly from the GitHub URL through NPM you will need to run the NPM build task (`npm run build`) before you can use the library.

 For usage, jump to [Using the Realtime API](#using-the-realtime-api) or [Using the REST API](#using-the-rest-api).

 #### Serverside usage with webpack